 Although the requirements are fundamentally the same in all three universities, the remainder of this section applies only to students registered at Concordia.

-A Master of Arts in Religion, or equivalent, with high standing from a recognized university.
+- MA in Religion, or equivalent, with high standing from a recognized university.

 The Department will consider the application of students to the PhD program for entry without completion of the master's degree if the following requirements are met: